 Dos and don'ts of completing achievement logs

-The achievement log isn’t just a hurdle at the end of the training contract - they are your personal account of everything you’ve learned and achieved at your training firm.
+Your achievement log is not a hurdle at the end of training - they are your personal account of everything you’ve learned and achieved at your training firm.
 Here are some useful tips and tricks to help make completing your achievement log that little bit easier.

 It’s down to you to complete your achievement log – no-one else.
 Without a valid achievement log in the bag your training contract can’t be signed off.
 It’s a pretty important document if you want to be a CA, so it makes sense to be proactive and get to grips with what’s expected of you early on.